Max-7777/double-decryptable-ciphers/README.md

 '_bin bug, hi won_'

 Which looks like a normal sentence with normal words, but it holds a secret message.
-When decryted with a shift of 20 it yields:
+When decrypted with a shift of 20 it yields:
 '_hot ham, no cut_'
 The original sentence didn't look like it was a secret/encrypted message but it was.
 A sort of disguised encryption.